gitiy1/naviterm/README.md

 ## Usage
 If your config file is correct, the program should start and begin building a local database of your music collection, which will be stored at `~/.config/naviterm/database.bin`.
 Please wait until is finished.
 After that you can start using naviterm to play some music!

+In case of using the secretservice password storage, the program once asks for the password before startup.

 ### Shortcuts
 This section includes lists of all shortcuts you can use in the app, heavily Vim inspired (media keys shortcuts have not been included, as they are self-explanatory).
 Most of them can be configured to your liking by using the key in the config file and assigning a new shortcut like `mod_key`: